-It's recommended to use the provided template as a guide to organize your policy structure, content, and flow.
+Using the template as a guide to help you organize your policy structure, content, and flow is best.

-You can even copy the template language.
-However, it's crucial to ensure your policy accurately reflects your organization's current practices and not what it "should" or plans to do in the future.
-When audited or reviewed, you will need to provide evidence that you follow the requirements and guidelines of your current policy.
-It's better to omit a policy requirement than to have one that isn't followed.
+Yes, it's okay to copy the language in the template.
+How you decide to write the policy is up to you and your organization.
+But remember to ensure your organization's policy reflects what it's doing today, not what it should or plans to do in the future.
+Auditors and examiners will expect you to provide evidence that you follow the requirements and guidelines of your current policy.
+In most cases, it's better to leave a policy requirement out than to have one that isn't followed.

-Note: The terms "third-party risk management" and "vendor risk management" are used interchangeably in this document.
-Your organization may use a different term, which is perfectly acceptable.
-In this document, we will use "third party" or "vendor risk," and we'll also use the abbreviations of TRPM or VRM.
+Note: The terms third-party risk management and vendor risk management are used throughout this document.
+Your organization may use one of those terms or something similar, which is perfectly fine.
+As this document will use the terms third-party or vendor risk, we'll also use the abbreviations of TRPM or VRM.

+Section 1:

-Section 1: Best Practices for Third-Party or Vendor Risk Management Policy Content and Structure
+Best Practices for Third-Party or Vendor Risk Management Policy Content and Structure